 Project Fact Sheet

-Animal migration has fascinated humans for centuries, and is responsible for some of the most spectacular wildlife sights on earth.
+Animal migration has fascinated humans for centuries and is responsible for some of the most spectacular wildlife sights on Earth.
 Despite its ecological and cultural importance, the science behind migration remains poorly understood.
 If Galápagos tortoises can easily survive for a year or more without food or water, why would adult tortoises migrate seasonally up and down the lava-covered volcanoes of the Galápagos Islands in search of food?

 How, when and where do Galápagos tortoises migrate?
 Why do tortoises on some islands travel very little throughout the year?
 What factors disrupt movement, and what resources are critical for survival?
 How do these migrations affect the health, stress and fitness of the tortoises?
-How does the health of a tortoise affect its migration?
+How does the health of a tortoise affect its movement?
 Is migration a better strategy than remaining sedentary?
 These are just a few of the questions Dr. Stephen Blake and his collaborators at the Galápagos National Park Service and the Charles Darwin Foundation set out to answer back in 2009.

 With 10 years of tracking data, researchers have been able to observe movement patterns and how environmental changes affect migration.
 Our findings indicate that movement up and down the volcanic slopes follows seasonal changes in vegetation.
 On Santa Cruz Island, the tortoises stay in the highlands during the dry season when humidity is high and green plants are available.
 Once the rainy season begins, the lowlands “green up,” and tortoises migrate down the volcano in search of nutritious new vegetation growth.
 We also discovered that tortoises actually integrate environmental conditions into their decisions about movement and migration.